MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/docs-conceptual/powershellget/how-to/credential-persistence.md

 ms.date: 06/28/2023
 title: How to add credentials to repositories in Microsoft.PowerShell.PSResourceGet
 ---
-# How to add credentials to repositories in Microsoft.PowerShell.PSResourceGet
+# How to add credentials to repositories with Microsoft.PowerShell.PSResourceGet

 Microsoft.PowerShell.PSResourceGet allows you to register private repositories that contain installable PSResource packages.
 Typically, private repositories require you to have credentials to